Bayesian analysis of analog gravity systems with the Rezzolla-Zhidenko metric: Introduction

 One can easily circumvent these two significant problems in the analog gravity context.
-Our modeling does not rely on specifying a given number of quasi-normal modes or choosing a time window.
+Our modeling does not rely on specifying a given number of quasinormal modes or choosing a time window.
 Instead, we can model and analyze the entire time signal.
 Thus, for some initial data, we can model the complete response of any observer, which is qualitatively more similar to an inspiral, merger, and ringdown analysis in the gravitational wave case.
-To be computationally feasible in parameter estimation, the latter requires waveform models that combine multiple techniques, e.g., traditionally by incorporating post-Newtonian, numerical relativity, and perturbative computations; see Refs.~\cite{Buonanno:1998gg,Ajith:2009bn,Field:2013cfa,Purrer:2014fza} for some pioneering contributions and Ref.~\cite{Maggiore:2007ulw,Maggiore:2018sht,chatziioannou2024compactbinarycoalescencesgravitationalwave} for more comprehensive material.
-In our application, the numerical cost is much cheaper, which allows us to carry out the time evolution of the initial data for different RZ parameters during sampling, thus avoiding any possible challenges related to building a robust waveform model first.
+To be computationally feasible in parameter estimation, the gravitational wave analysis requires waveform models that combine multiple techniques, e.g., traditionally by incorporating post-Newtonian, numerical relativity, and perturbative computations; see Refs.~\cite{Buonanno:1998gg,Ajith:2009bn,Field:2013cfa,Purrer:2014fza} for some pioneering contributions and Refs.~\cite{Maggiore:2007ulw,Maggiore:2018sht,chatziioannou2024compactbinarycoalescencesgravitationalwave} for more comprehensive material.
+In our application, the numerical cost of modeling the analog gravity system is much cheaper, which allows us to carry out the time evolution of the initial data for different RZ parameters during sampling, thus avoiding any possible challenges related to building a robust waveform model first.

 Our main results are that direct numerical modeling during MCMC sampling is practically feasible and that reconstructing the injected analog black hole metric parameters and perturbation potentials is possible.
 By exploring different signal-to-noise ratios (SNRs) and observer locations, we also provide qualitative requirements for possible experiments.